-Older age and diabetes have been identified as risk factors21
+Older age and diabetes have been identified as risk factors.

-- Sub-preputial culture although isolation of candida on culture does not prove causality, as it may represent opportunistic infection of other underlying dermatoses - Consider urinalysis for glucose - Investigation for other causes e.g. HIV or other causes of immunosuppression if balanitis is severe or persistent - Many dermatologists believe that this primary diagnosis is very rare even in HIV infection (apart from in diabetes mellitus) and that candida is almost always an opportunistic pathogen, signifying an underlying dermatosis.
+- Subpreputial culture-although isolation of candida on culture does not prove causality, as it may represent opportunistic infection of other underlying dermatoses - Consider urinalysis for glucose - Investigation for other causes, for example HIV or other causes of immunosuppression if balanitis is severe or persistent - Many dermatologists believe that this primary diagnosis is very rare even in HIV infection (apart from in diabetes mellitus) and that candida is almost always an opportunistic pathogen, signifying an underlying dermatosis.